getty-zig/getty.so/docs/index.md

 - Compile-time (de)serialization.
 - Out-of-the-box support for a wide variety of standard library types.
-- Customization of (de)serialization logic for both existing and remote types.
+- Local customization of (de)serialization logic for both existing and remote types.
 - Data model abstractions that serve as simple and generic baselines for (de)serializers.

 ## Quick Start

 The following example uses the [Getty JSON](https://github.com/getty-zig/json) library to demonstrate how (de)serialization works.

 ```zig title="Zig code"
 const std = @import("std");